CaptainProton42/captainproton42.github.io/HOME.md

 favicon-emoji: ✨
 ---

 Hi, my name is John.
 I'm a former physics and current scientific computing student from Germany with a passion for gamedev, computer graphics, and open source.
 In my spare time, I like to participate in gamejams, experiment in game engines and sometimes write about it.
-Here you can find all the neat stuff I've worked on so far.
+Here you can find all the neat stuff I've been working on so far.
 Enjoy your stay!

 <div class="row">
   <div class="col s12">